The cool air wafting across my face, combined with the train’s extended lack of motion, coaxed me out of my slumber.

 There was a policeman out front of the store, so I checked with him the correct road for Hikone and how long it would take to walk.
 He laughed at the question, but reckoned it’d be about 45 minutes.

-So I marched off through this chilly spring night past fields of rice paddies under a bright moon, listening to the croakings of an army of frogs, cursing my idiocy, and copping regular facefulls of spider’s webs.
+So off I marched through this chilly spring night past fields of moonlit rice paddies, listening to the croakings of an army of frogs, cursing my idiocy, and copping regular facefulls of spiderwebs.
 That policeman was full of shit!
-He’d clearly never walked it, and even though I shook off my drunken legs and got my march on it still took about two hours; on and on I walked, laughing at myself, cursing myself, and occasionally appreciating the moonlit countryside and the orchestra of frogs, and finally arrived in Hikone.
+He’d clearly never walked it, and even though I shook off my drunken legs and got my march on it still took about two hours; on and on I walked, laughing at myself, cursing myself, and occasionally appreciating the silver countryside and the chorus of frogs, and finally arrived in Hikone.

 By that point there were only a couple of hours left to kill before the train, so the money I’d earmarked for a karaoke room was instead spent on some food and a hot drink from another 7-Eleven, and I slept on a bench for an hour outside the station until it opened up for the first train.

-And so, finally, tired and hungover, I was on the train heading back to Kyoto… it gradually filled up, picking up more and more passengers at each town along the line, a horde of grey-faced grey-suited salarymen on their way to a new week of grind, early morning commuters heading from their homes in Shiga to the office in Kyoto or Osaka – a daily routine I was glad wasn’t mine (it was Monday morning and I had Sundays & Mondays off), and I wouldn’t have swapped places with them even in my shattered, post-drunken, thoroughly disheveled state.
+And so, finally, tired and hungover, I was on the train heading back to Kyoto… it gradually filled up, picking up more and more passengers at each town along the line, a horde of grey-faced grey-suited salarymen making their grim way to a new week of grind, early morning commuters heading from their homes in Shiga to the office in Kyoto or Osaka – a daily routine I was glad wasn’t mine (it was Monday morning and I had Sundays & Mondays off), and I wouldn’t have swapped places with them even in the shattered, post-drunken, thoroughly disheveled state I was in.
 They were starting another long week of commuting and working, while I was on my way to crawl into the blessed sanctuary of my futon, utterly knackered, but one lesson the wiser – that lesson being, avoid drunk sleeping on the train in Japan!

 And I never did so again – whenever I was drunk on the train after that, I always stood by the doors!
 Though it proved not to be the last of my misadventures on Japan’s railways…

-Have you ever fallen asleep on the train in Japan?
-Where did you end up?
+Have you ever fallen asleep on the train?
+Where?
+And where did you end up?!